AjayWankhade/task-manager-app/README.md

 ## Backend

 1)Built RESTful APIs using Node.js with Express and TypeScript.

-2)Created endpoints for CRUD operations on tasks.
+2)Created endpoints for CRUD operations on tasks

 Database Integration
 3)Implemented MySQL database with Prisma ORM for data management.

 4)CRUD Operations:
 Developed full CRUD functionality for task management.

 Data Validation
 5)Used Joi library for validating data before CREATE and UPDATE operations.